 Pick a side and write your application to emphasize how you are perfectly prepared for work in that area.

 Schools want you to produce research.
 Making a research contribution while you are a student is ideal.
 Indeed the professors who recruit you will want you to come up with ideas, run experiments or crunch data for them and co-author papers with them.
 Even if you don’t deliver much finished product while on your PhD program they want you to go onto be a star amongst their professional colleagues.

 Schools gain prestige by placing you at a good school when you graduate.
 This is one of the key objectives of PhD programs.
 As such you want to convince schools that you have, and can gain more, marketable skills in the academic job market.
 Econometric skills are probably the most marketable.
 Experimental skills can also be useful but there tend to be more good experimenters on the job market than good econometricians.
 (Expect finding a job on the behavioral side to be more challenging).

 You may wonder whether marketing work experience helps.
 It does, maybe a little more so on the quantitative than behavioral side, but probably less than you think.
-As an applicant with work experience sell your work achievements but, just as important, you need to emphasize that you are clever and committed to academia.
+As an applicant with work experience sell your work achievements.
+Still, just as important, you need to emphasize that you are clever and committed to academia.
 The rule is that you can get accepted to a PhD program with no marketing experience but you can’t get accepted without strong evidence of methodological aptitude.